piyushr147/springBoot/java_interview.md

     Security is also compromised if pointers are used because the users can directly access memory with the help of pointers.
     The usage of pointers can make the procedure of garbage collection quite slow and erroneous

+# Enum class
+    Because it implicitly extends java.lang.Enum class, and multiple extension is not supported by java.
+    It can implement interfaces
+    It can have cariables, constructors, methods
+    No other class can extend it, it's constructor are private.
+    It can have abstract method and all the constants should implement that method.

+    All the constats declared will have there own set of variables and methods inside enum, white and black will have each set of printDescription and variable for them.
+    If you want a method to be common for all enums declare it as static.
+    You can overrride the default printDescription to constant specific.
+    Abstract method implementation should be provided by each constant. public enum EnumSample{
+            WHITE(0,"i am white") {
+                @Override
+                public void printType() {

+                }
+            },
+            BLACK(1,"i am black"){
+                @Override
+                public void printDescription(){
+                    System.out.println("white type: " + type);
+                }

+                @Override
+                public void printType() {
+                    System.out.println("black type: " + type);
+                }
+            };

+            final int type;
+            final String description;

+            EnumSample(int type, String description){
+                this.type = type;
+                this.description = description;
+            }

+            public void printDescription(){
+                System.out.println(description);
+            }

+            public abstract void printType();
+        }
 # why constructor do not have a return type
     1. They are not regular methods
         Constructors are special functions whose purpose is to initialize a new object.
 They're called automatically when you use the new keyword.